morrissoftware1229/OnYourLeft/README.md

 - Added the first model - club
 - Set up repository and DTO for club model
 - Added ClubService interface and ClubServiceImpl class for mapping of ClubDTO and Club
+- Added controller for club and very simple view that uses BootstrapCDN